GomezDerek/LeetCode-Solutions/README.md

 "I remembered how to do this dynamic programming problem!
 Still took me too long to figure out..."

+### 37. Product of An Array Except Self
+[ Time taken: 31 m 1 s ]

+"Idk which is more clever, the official solution or the loophole I used"

 ### 38. Min Stack
 [ Time taken: 13 m 8 s ]